 >The file was created or modified then deleted AFTER the last valid backup/snapshot was taken.

 >There is NO valid backup or snapshot to recover the data.

 >There was NO real-time recovery software like Condusiv’s Undelete® already installed on the file server

 >Sending the disk to a professional data recovery center is COSTLY and TIME-CONSUMING.

 What do you do?
 Well, you may be in luck with a little known feature in Condusiv’s Undelete software product known as “Emergency Undelete.”
 On NTFS (New Technology File system) formatted volumes, which is the default file system used by Windows, there is an unfamiliar characteristic that can be leveraged to recover your lost data.

 When a file gets deleted from a Windows volume, the data has not yet been physically removed from the drive.
 The space where that file data was residing is merely marked as “deleted” or available for use.
 The original data is there and will remain there until that space is overwritten by new data.
 That may or may not happen for quite a while.
 By taking the correct steps, there is an extremely good chance that this ‘deleted’ file can still be recovered.
 This is where Emergency Undelete comes in.

 Emergency Undelete can find deleted files that have not yet been over-written by other files and allow you to recover them.
 To increase your chances of recovering lost data, here are some best practices to follow as soon as the files have been accidentally deleted.

-1. Immediately, reduce or do away with any write activity on the volume(s) you are trying to recover the deleted files from.
+1. Immediately, reduce or do away with any write activity on the volume(s) you are trying to recover the deleted files from (this means stop creating or editing files!).
 This will improve your chances of recovering the deleted files.

 2. Get Condusiv’s Undelete to leverage its Emergency Undelete feature.
 Emergency Undelete is part of the Undelete product package.